Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 • Tilting the whole bed

-Mattresses made to spread body weight and protect the skin.
-These can include:
+Mattresses designed to spread body weight and protect the skin.
+Types include:

 • Foam mattresses

-Soft supports used to keep the patient in a safe and comfy position.
+Soft supports used to keep the patient in a safe and comfortable position.
 These include:

 • Head, neck, and knee supports